GeekZoneHQ/web/readme.md

 No special rules, just pull request before merging, you know the drill ;)

+If you wish to add your name and contact details to humans.txt then you are encouraged to do so.
+Not obligatory.

 ## License

-As always, anything contributed to Geek.Zone projects is done so under GPL.
+As always, anything contributed to Geek.Zone projects is done so under GPLv3.